 Now your assignment would be to calculate the relative density of all these materials with respect to rubbing alcohol and not with water.

 Archimedes principle states that if a body is submerged partially or fully inside a fluid, the body will experience a force that will be equal to the weight of the fluid displaced.
-This principle is used to determine purity of gold and other metals, designing of ships and in lactometers which are used to determine the quality of milk.
+This principle is used to determine the purity of gold and other metals, designing of ships, and in lactometers which are used to determine the quality of milk.